 Tour J, Rocky Mountain Pioneer - Family Vacation, 10 daysThe Canadian Rocky Mountains are an impressive outdoor playground offering a multitude of fun activities.
-During these ten days you spend the days hiking mountain trails, biking world class single track, floating down a mountain river, sightseeing, practising camping skills and much more.
+During this ten day guided family trip from Calgary to Edmonton you spend your time hiking mountain trails, biking world class single track, floating down a mountain river, sightseeing, learn camping skills and much more.

-Moderate hikes with light day pack, courses and activities are suitable for beginners and include necessary equipment and safety gear.
+Demands:Moderate hikes with light day pack, activities are suitable for beginners and include necessary equipment and safety gear.

 Arrival in Calgary, transfer the hotel.
 Dinner and pre trip information with the guide.